fastforwardlabs/continuous-monitoring/README.md

 1. A Python session is run to split the raw data into training and production sets, then saved locally
 2. A [sci-kit learn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) with preprocessing and ridge regression steps is constructed and used in a grid search - cross validation to select the best estimator among a set of hyperparameters.
 This pipeline is save to the project.
 3. The pipeline is deployed as a [hosted REST API](https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-models.html) with CML's [Model Metrics feature](https://docs.cloudera.com/machine-learning/cloud/model-metrics/topics/ml-enabling-model-metrics.html) enabled to track each prediction with a managed Postgres database for later analysis.
-4. A simulation is run - month by month - on the production dataset to:
+4. A [simulation](src/simulation.py) is run in that iterates over the production dataset in monthly batches.
+For each new month of production data (of which there are six total), the simulation will:
-   - Lookup newly _listed_ properties and predict their sale prices using deployed model
+   - Lookup newly _listed_ properties from the batch and predict their sale prices using the deployed model
-   - Lookup newly _sold_ properties and track their ground truth values by joining to original prediction record in the metric store
+   - Lookup newly _sold_ properties from the batch and track their ground truth values by joining to original prediction record in the metric store
-   - Deploy a refreshed, Evidently monitoring dashboard via [CML Application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications-c.html) to visualize data drift, target drift, and regression performance on the new batch of records
+   - Calculate drift metrics and deploy a refreshed, Evidently monitoring dashboard via a [CML Application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications-c.html)

+Upon succesful recreation of the project (which may take ~45 minutes), the simulation will have produced six monitoring reports - one for each month of "production" records - and saved those reports to the `apps/reports/` directory.
+Each report consists of three Evidently report tabs (data drift, target drift, and regression performance) that are combined into a single application that you can access directly via the Applications pane in CML to determine if and where drift is occuring within the new batch of data.
+We encourage users to peruse the [simulation logic and documentation](src/simulation.py) directly for a detailed look at how new records are scored, logged, and queried to generate monitoring reports.

+> NOTE: Since the simulation is intended to mimic a production scenario, the deployed application is refreshed *in-place* with results from each new batch of data.
+Therefore, only the most recent month's drift report is displayed at any given time.
+You can inspect the deployed application while the simulation is running see month-to-month changes in the drift reports.

 ## Launching the Project on CML

-There are two ways to launch this project on CML:
+This AMP was developed against Python 3.6.
+There are two ways to launch the project on CML:

 1. **From Prototype Catalog** - Navigate to the AMPs tab on a CML workspace, select the "Continuous Model Monitoring" tile, click "Launch as Project", click "Configure Project"
 2. **As an AMP** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in this repo URL, click "Create Project", click "Configure Project"